ucb-ist-drupal/SiteClone/README.md

 ### WordPress support
 Cloning WordPress sites has not been implemented.

+### Automatically add team members to the cloned site
+`--source-site-team`: Cloned site should have the same team members/roles as the source site.
+`--target-site-team=<roleA:email1,email2;roleB:email1,email2>`: Specify team-members and roles.

 ### Multidev environments not auto-created
 Presently only the dev, test and live environments are created.
 Pull requests welcome.